kbratley/kbratley.github.io/_pages/about.md

   <!-- Updated Intro Text -->
  <p>
-  My name is Kelsee Bratley, and I am a PhD candidate in the Department of Earth and Environment at Boston University, where I study agricultural and ecosystem dynamics using remote sensing and statistical approaches.
-I am advised by
+ I’m <b>Kelsee Bratley</b>, a PhD candidate in the Department of Earth & Environment at Boston University, where I use remote sensing and statistical methods to investigate agricultural and ecosystem dynamics.
+Under the guidance of
   <a href="https://scholar.google.com/citations?user=vf8DeC4AAAAJ&hl=en" style="color: #bbb;">
-    Curtis Woodcock
-  </a>, and I plan to defend my dissertation in July 2025.

-  My research explores the complex interactions between human-driven land cover change and climate change, with the aim of developing innovative solutions to urgent environmental challenges.
-My work is interdisciplinary and deeply collaborative, and I’m always excited to contribute my expertise to new and unfamiliar contexts.
+    Curtis Woodcock</a>, and I plan to defend my dissertation in July 2025.
+I plan to defend my dissertation in July 2025.
+My research focuses on the complex interactions between land cover change driven by human activity and a shifting climate, all with the goal of designing innovative solutions to pressing environmental challenges.
+I’m passionate about interdisciplinary, collaborative work and love bringing my expertise to new contexts.
+Feel free to explore my

-  You can explore my
   <a href="/research" style="color: #bbb;">Research</a> and
   <a href="/publications" style="color: #bbb;">Publications</a>
-  to learn more about my work.
+  pages to learn more!
 </p>

   <!-- Two-Column Layout for Interests / Education -->